Graph Hausdorff dimension, Kolmogorov complexity and construction of fractal graphs: Fractal graphs

-As another example, consider Sierpinski gasket graphs $S_n$ \cite{teguia06serp,klavzar2008coloring,teufl2006spanning}.
+As another example of fractal graphs, consider Sierpinski gasket graphs $S_n$ \cite{teguia06serp,klavzar2008coloring,teufl2006spanning}.
 This class of graphs is associated with the Sierpinski gasket - well-known topological fractal with a Hausdorff dimension $\log(3)/\log(2)\approx 1.585$.
 Edges of $S_n$ are line segments of the $n$-th approximation of the Sierpinski gasket, and vertices are intersection points of these segments (Fig. \ref{fig:serpGasket}).

 Sierpinski gasket graphs can be defined recursively as follows.
 Consider tetrads $T_n = (S_n,x_1,x_2,x_3)$, where $x_1,x_2,x_3$ are distinct vertices of $S_n$ called {\it contact vertices}.
 The first Sierpinski gasket graph $S_1$ is a triangle $K_3$ with vertices $x_1,x_2,x_3$, the first tetrad is defined as $T_1 = (S_1,x_1,x_2,x_3)$.
 The $(n+1)$-th Sierpinski gasket graph $S_{n+1}$ is constructed from 3 disjoint copies $(S_n,x_1,x_2,x_3)$, $(S'_n,x'_1,x'_2,x'_3)$, $(S''_n,x''_1,x''_2,x''_3)$ of $n$-th tetrad $T_n$ by gluing together $x_2$ with $x'_1$, $x'_3$ with $x''_2$ and $x_3$ with $x''_1$; the corresponding $(n+1)$-th tetrad is $T_{n+1} = (S_{n+1},x_1,x'_2,x''_3)$.